yesvinkumar/Opensource-Projects/README.md

 # Opensource-Projects
-List of Open source projects
+This repo consists list of projects being developed using opensource technologies.